Kusal Maduranga

-Kusal Maduranga (born 13 August 1993; කුසල් මධුරංග) is an actor in Sri Lankan theatre and television, who began his television career with his role in the television series, Paara Dige in 2021.
+Kusal Maduranga (born 18 August 1993; කුසල් මධුරංග) is an actor in Sri Lankan cinema, theatre and television, who began his television career with his role in the television series, Paara Dige in 2021.
 He won the Most Popular Actor Award at Raigam Tele'es, in 2022.

-Early Life and Education
+Early life and education

-Maduranga was born on 13 August 1993, in Nuwara Eliya, and later moved to Horana.
+Maduranga was born on 18 August 1993, in Nuwara Eliya, and later moved to Horana.
 He was sent to Palannoruwa central College for Primary Education and Vidyarathna Pirivena in Horana for secondary education.
 He attended University of the Visual and Performing Arts for higher education.